 Ask Jean: Best Tips for an At-Home Mani-Pedi?

-Dear Carrie, I too love a salon manicure-pedicure—and I never get a chance to go, even when not self-isolating.
+Dear Amanda, I, too, love a salon manicure-pedicure—and rarely get a chance to go.
 So I have been doing passable but not exquisite manicures and pedicures on myself forever.

-Number one, because we’re all stuck in the house, is massage your feet every night right before you go to bed.
+Number one, massage your feet every night right before you go to bed.
 So much of what the nail technician is doing in a pedicure is just making up for the fact that we don’t massage and moisturize our feet every night.
 Do it for a week and you will have way nicer feet; do it longer and you will have gorgeous feet that don’t need a pedicure beyond a polish change.
 You will also be happier (unscientific, but I swear if I massage my feet at night, the next day goes better).
-I learned this from the legendary pedicure man Bastien Gonzalez, and I cannot recommend it more highly.
-Do your kids, too, if you have them—nothing better.
-Not a professional massage, just a few moments with some lovely cream (I love the Lavido foot cream, the MUTHA body butter, and the Sangre de Fruta whipped cream in Vetiver and Fleur—and by love, I mean they’re all in my drawer and I alternate).
+I learned this practice from the legendary pedicure man Bastien Gonzalez, and I cannot recommend it more highly.
+Do it for your kids, too, if you have them—nothing better.
+Not a professional massage, just a few moments with some lovely cream (I love the Lavido foot cream, the goop body butter, and the Sangre de Fruta whipped cream in Vetiver and Fleur—and by love, I mean they’re all in my drawer and I alternate).

-By massaging your feet at night, you’re of course getting cream all over your hands, too, so that usually covers the manicure angle, but with all the handwashing, I’ve been doing more.
-I got a big pump bottle of Sangre de Fruta cream in Garden of Earthly Delights and put it next to the handwash in the same scent, and I moisturize every time I wash my hands, which is of course often.
+By massaging your feet at night, you’re of course getting cream all over your hands, too, so that usually covers the manicure angle, but with the 1,000 percent increase in handwashing that’s become routine, I’ve been doing more.
+I have two big pump bottles of Grown Alchemist hand wash and hand cream next to each other on the sink, so I moisturize every time I wash my hands.

 Start your home manicure or pedicure by taking off polish.
-The Cote Takeoff remover RULES, in either the big-bottle form or the wipes.
-Clean remover often involves a ridiculous amount of elbow grease in exchange for no toxic ingredients, but the Cote involves much less and the packaging is gorgeous and the remover smells nice and feels moisturizing.
+The Côte Takeoff remover rules, in either the big-bottle form or the wipes.
+Clean remover often involves a ridiculous amount of elbow grease in exchange for fewer potentially toxic ingredients, but the Côte requires no extra effort, smells nice, and feels moisturizing, plus the packaging is gorgeous.

-Next, do a soak.
+Next do a soak.
 I use about a quarter of a bag of our Martini bath in a large bowl of hot water.
 You can also use plain old Epsom salts and some nice essential oils, too.
-If you’ve got a deck or a backyard or a room you especially love, set yourself out there in a nice chair, and bring a magazine (hello, World of Interiors), a podcast (I just ripped through the Monica + Jess spinoff of Dax Shepard’s Armchair Expert, where they get experts like Dr. Drew and Esther Perel to advise them on their dating lives), or a book (Spring Snow by Yukio Mishima is gorgeous and transporting and the last thing I could not put down).
+If you’ve got a deck or a backyard or a room you especially love, set yourself out there in a nice chair, and bring a magazine (hello, World of Interiors), a podcast (I just ripped through the Monica and Jess spinoff of Dax Shepard’s Armchair Expert, where they get experts like Dr. Drew and Esther Perel to advise them on their dating lives), or a book (Spring Snow by Yukio Mishima is beautiful, transporting, and the last thing I could not put down).
 Soak your feet or hands for twenty minutes or so.

 Massage cream or oil into your feet.
-If you massage the G.Day oil (full of invigorating pepper, adaptogenic ashwagandha, and nourishing rose hip oil), I swear you will feel like a million bucks.
+If you use the G.Day oil (full of invigorating pepper, adaptogenic ashwagandha, and nourishing rose hip oil), I swear you will feel like a million bucks.